sebranchett/carriermult/README.md

 A complete analysis consists of three steps:
 1. Perform a DFT calculation to obtain the band structure and wavefunctions
 2. Calculate the number of carrier multiplication transitions using the `cmscript.py` script
-3. Analyze the results using the `analysis.ipynb` Jupyter notebook
+3. Analyze the results starting from the `analysis.ipynb` Jupyter notebook

 In step 2, you will need to change the input parameters in `cmscript.py`.
 See the clearly marked section at the start of the script.
 If you only need to override the file locations, you can use the command line arguments:
 ```bash
 python cmscript.py --help
 ```

+In step 3, you will need to pay close attention to paths of input files and graph titles and labels.
+You will also need to provide experimental data for comparison.

 Depending on the size of your system, steps 1 and 2 can take a significant amount of time and are best performed on a computing cluster.
 The files `Ncm.csv` and `reduced_energies.csv` can then be transferred to your local machine for analysis in step 3.